roab-912/roab-912/README.md

 ---

-### 🔍 Smart Contract Vulnerability Analyzer — *Static analysis prototype*
-Pedagogical Solidity static analyser covering the ten canonical vulnerability classes (reentrancy, overflow, access control, `tx.origin`, `delegatecall`, weak randomness, DoS, …).

-- Pattern-based heuristic detectors, one per vulnerability class
-- Paired vulnerable / safe example corpus for each class
-- CLI with JSON output for integration

----

 ## Methodology

 Across every project, the same loop:

-1. **Model** the system formally — what does the math say is achievable?
+1. **Model** the system formally — what does the math say is achievable, and what is the threat model?
-2. **Identify the binding constraint** — throughput? verification cost? data availability? prover memory?
+2. **Identify the binding constraint** — throughput? verification cost? data availability? prover memory? trust assumption?
-3. **Engineer around it** — circuit design, batching, aggregation, layer choice
+3. **Engineer around it** — circuit design, batching, aggregation, layer choice, attack-surface reduction
 4. **Measure** — empirical benchmarks, not assumptions

 This is how research insights become production constraints — and how production observations feed back into the model.